varun-tiwari/iamfreecodecamp/README.md

 How to write on our site

 A
-alumni, alumnus - lower case
+alumni, alumnus - lower case.

+N
+Numbers one to nine spelled out.
+Use numerals for 10 and above.

 ## Website